SenseTalk: History

 The SenseTalk language first appeared in 1992 as the scripting language in HyperSense, a multimedia authoring application for the NeXTSTEP platform, modeled after HyperCard.
-At that time the language was little more than copy of HyperCard's HyperTalk language.
+At that time the language was little more than a copy of HyperCard's HyperTalk language.
 A more ambitious rethinking and redesign of the language resulted in the beginnings of the present language, with version 0.02 shipping as the scripting language in Eggplant V1.0 in 2002.
 The language has continued to grow and evolve, with such enhancements as the addition of support for: